mgould-tic/supercast/README.md

 # Supercast
-A Supervisor plugin to push all process details and state changes to a central service.
+A Supervisor plugin to push all process details and state changes to a central service via websockets.

-Allow a single application to monitor a huge number of processes across hundreds or thousands of hosts.
+Allow a single application to monitor and control a huge number of processes across hundreds or thousands of hosts.

 ## Usage